-All yard waste collection is picked up every Wednesday.
+Yard waste collection is every Wednesday.

-Yard Recycling services include:
+Yard Waste services include:

 - Yard Trimming Collection: Grass clippings, leaves, garden waste (no dirt or gravel), and small branches.

-Yard Trimmings consist of grass clippings, discarded plants, leaves, branches and brush.
 DO NOT INCLUDE: Household garbage or trash, food waste, hazardous waste, animal waste, dead animals, metal items, lumber or construction debris, rocks, or dirt.

-- Tie branches, vines and brush together with natural fiber rope or twine so that they can be picked up as a bundlemeasuring no more than 2 feet by 4 feet.
+- Tie branches, vines and brush together with natural fiber rope or twine so that they can be picked up as a bundle measuring no more than 2 feet by 4 feet.
 Wire, nylon and plastic get caught in our grinder and are not compostable.